dcdpr/did-btc1/chapters/Beacons.md

 #### Construct and Send Beacon Signal

-Constructing and sending an SMT Beacon signal operates roughly as follows:
+Constructing and sending an ::SMT Beacon:: signal operates roughly as follows:

 * ::Beacon Participants:: submit their updates to the ::Beacon Aggregator::.
 * When the signal conditions are met, the ::Beacon Aggregator:: requests missing entries from ::Beacon Participants::, initiates the construction of the ::Beacon Signal::, and passes data to the ::Beacon Participants:: for verification and signing.